pyfar/sofa_conventions/README.md

 are contained in *data*.
 This data is intended for testing if an application correctly verifies data against AES69 when reading it.

-**Conventions are implemented according to AES69-2022 (SOFA conventions version 2.1)**
+**Conventions are implemented according to AES69
+(SOFA conventions version 2.1)**

+AES69-2022: *AES standard for file exchange - Spatial acoustic data file format*, Audio Engineering Society, Inc., New York, NY, USA.

 Updating the conventions and data requires the sofar package available from
 <https://github.com/pyfar/sofar> and can be installed via